greg/objser/spec.md

-# AOGF
+# Object Graph Serialisation (ObjSer)

 *This specification is currently in early stages of development and may contain errors or inconsistencies.
 Breaking changes may be made at any time.*

 ## Introduction

-AOGF (Archived Object Graph Format) is a binary data-interchange format.
-It differs from formats such as JSON and MessagePack in that it is able to represent *arbitrary* object graphs, including those containing cycles or multiple instances of the same object, without duplication.
+ObjSer is a binary data-interchange format.
+It differs from formats such as [JSON](http://json.org) and [MessagePack](http://msgpack.org) in that it is able to represent *arbitrary* object graphs, including those containing cycles or multiple instances of the same object, without duplication.

 ## Design goals

 - **Small**: a maximally compact binary storage format
 - **Portable**: easy to implement and platform-independent
-- **Fast**: performant archiving and unarchiving operations
+- **Fast**: performant (de)serialisation

-## Types
+## Serialisable types

-The following types are supported by AOGF:
+The following object types are serialisable by ObjSer:

 - **Integer**: unsigned [0, 2<sup>64</sup> - 1], signed [-2<sup>63</sup>, 2<sup>63</sup> - 1]
 - **Nil**